|New Publication Features Women in Science Careers at the National Institutes of Health

-Akinso: The book, "Women in Science at the National Institutes of Health 2007-2008" celebrates careers and accomplishments of 289 talented female scientists and administrators who are part of the NIH community.
-Each NIH Institute, Center and Office recommended up 15 doctoral-level women to be featured in the publication.
+"Women in Science at the National Institutes of Health 2007-2008" is a new publication showcasing the achievements of some of the accomplished women at the NIH and is intended to inspire a diversity of girls and boys, women and men to enter or continue in science careers.
+Sponsored and prepared by the NIH Office of Research on Women’s Health (ORWH) with assistance from the members of the NIH Coordinating Committee on Research on Women’s Health, the book celebrates the careers and accomplishments of 289 talented female scientists and administrators who are part of the NIH community.
+Each NIH Institute, Center and Office recommended up to 15 doctoral-level women to be featured in the publication.